kossnocorp/frames/doc/core/launcher.md

 don't need to do it manually.
 It simplifies process of starting work on new application and keeps code a bit cleaner.

-Second purpose is a hooks.
-Pretty often you need to run some code before DOM will be completly loaded (e.g CSS3 fallbacks), right before application will be started (e.g data preparation) of after.
-Launcher gives ability to add hooks on all of these stages, as well as create custom hook types and hook processors.
+Second purpose is hooks.
+Pretty often you need to run some code before DOM will be completly loaded (e.g CSS3 fallbacks), right before application will be started (e.g data preparation) or after.
+Launcher give an ability to add hooks on all of these stages, as well as create custom hook types and hook processors.

 ## Initialization stages

-There is tree main stages of application initialization process:
+There are three main stages of application initialization process:

 * Framework code is loaded (`loaded` hook),
 * DOM is ready (`ready` hook),